 The Little Ripples curriculum was co-created with refugees and developed in collaboration with experts; ensuring that the program includes best-practices for refugee children and those who have experienced trauma and hardship.
 While the curriculum focuses on teaching literacy and numeracy and can be used alongside any academic pre-primary curriculum, it is grounded in play-based education and incorporates social-emotional learning, empathy development, positive behavior management, peacebuilding, and mindfulness.

 Over the last five years, Little Ripples has expanded into four refugee camps in eastern Chad, reaching 3000 Darfuri refugee children and training 97 refugee teachers.
 Little Ripples has also been adapted and implemented with Central African refugees in Cameroon and Burundian refugees in Tanzania – training 92 teachers and reaching more than 7000 children.
-Going forward, iACT intends to expand Little Ripples into Europe to support Syrian and other refugee communities in need, to Uganda to support South Sudanese refugees, and to Bangladesh to support Rohingya refugees.
+Going forward, iACT intends to expand Little Ripples into Greece to support Syrian and other refugee communities in need and will continue how to expand and sustain Little Ripples around the world.